0xEigenLabs/eigen-estark-gevulot/README.md

         > if the http file server is ok,   the browser can visit it through the public IP and port 8080.
 (The port 8080 should be mapped to the machine in the router)

 ## Prover/Verifier Integration
-     Please see the test programs : tests/shell-test/src/prover.rs and verifier.rs
+     Please see the test programs : tests/shell-test/src/prover.rs and verifier.rs  .
+     Before compiling the prover/verifier, you ...
+     > [!IMPORTANT]
+     > 1. The gevulot-cli can't get the dubug messages of the prover/verifier unless you seek assistance from their engineers.
+     > 2. To familiarize yourself with the debugging of the Gevulot  framework, it is recommended to comment out the Prove function inside the Prover.
+This way, after remotely running the prover/verifier, you will be able to immediately obtain the  prover's  log file  that can help you debug the program.

 ## Prover/Verifier Packaging
-     1.ewrewrwr
+     1.
      2. werwrw

 ## Prover/Verifier Deployment